-For the past 50 years, new buildings, construction have momentously increased due to the ever-increasing population all over the world.
-Building energy consumption is another factor grown remarkably as building energy use has been greater due to the emergence of state-of-the-art systems of heating, air-conditioning, and ventilation (Susorova et al., 2013).
-The EIA anticipates the future trend of building energy consumption will increase by 34%, at an average rate of 1.1% per year from 2008 to 2035.
+Energy and Architecture, Faculty of Architecture and Urban Planning, University of Art, Tehran, IRAN anticipates the future trend of building energy consumption will increase by 34%, at an average rate of 1.1% per year from 2008 to 2035.
 In 2030, dwelling and non-domestic segments will considerably contribute to usage approximately 67% and 33%, respectively (U.S.EIA, 2011).
-According to official figures, domestic energy consumption in cities of Iran (A country with a population of around 80 million and an urbanization rate of 3.5%) is noticeable (Statistical Center of Iran, 2018).
+According to official figures, domestic energy consumption in cities of Iran (A country with a population of around 80 million and an urbanisation rate of 3.5%) is noticeable (Statistical Center of Iran, 2018).
 The sector of households in total energy usage was approximately 25% in Iran in 2010 and increased to 50% in 2019 (Rahmani et al., 2020), making it the top one among other segments.
 Likewise, in Europe, the average energy consumption within the residential sector is over 3.5 times higher than commercial and office buildings.
-Heating, cooling, and hot water, constitute 83% of the total energy consumption, while appliances account for only 8%.
-However, in commercial buildings, lighting is mainly used (IFCO, 2010; Lee et al., 2013).
-This illustrates that the residential building must be regarded as the major part of energy-saving plans.
+Heating, cooling and hot water, constitute 83% of the total energy consumption, while appliances account for only 8%.
+However, in commercial buildings, lighting is mainly used (Iranian Fuel Conservation Company, 2010; Lee et al., 2013).
+This illustrates that the residential building must be regarded as a major part of energy-saving plans.